j33lai/CS454/a3/doc.md

 The binder also maintains a list of servers that it has an active connection to.

-On the receipt of a termination call, the binder sets the terminate variable to true and begins sending out termination requests to servers.
+On receipt of a termination call, the binder sets the **terminate** variable to true and begins sending out termination requests to servers.
 After a termination request is sent out to a server, the binder removes it from the list.
-Once the list of servers is empty, the binder itself closes its socket and breaks its infinite loop.
+Once the list of servers is empty, the binder itself closes its socket, breaks its infinite loop, and then exits.

 #### Server